mdn/content/files/en-us/web/api/rtcstatsreport/index.md

 ### Iterate report from an RTCPeerConnection using forEach loop

-This example logs video-related statistics for the local {{domxref("RTCRtpReceiver")}} responsible for receiving streamed media.
+This example logs shows how you might log video-related statistics for the local {{domxref("RTCRtpReceiver")}} responsible for receiving streamed media.

 The code first creates an `RTCPeerConnection`, uses `await` to wait for the statistics report, and then iterates it using {{domxref("RTCStatsReport.forEach()")}}.
 It then filters the dictionaries for just those reports that have the `type` of `inbound-rtp` and `kind` of `video`.